pandulaDW/go-distributed-service/README.md

 ## Observability
 - [OpenTelemetry(CNCF)](https://pkg.go.dev/go.opencensus.io) project is used to provide metrics and distributed tracing in the service.
 - Uber’s [Zap](https://pkg.go.dev/go.uber.org/zap) logging library is used for logging as OpenTelemetry doesn't support logging yet.

+# Distributing the service

+## Service discovery
+- Service discovery is embedded into the Logger and not as a separate component, unlike Kafka.
+- [Hashicorp's Serf](https://github.com/hashicorp/serf) is used for handling service discovery.
+Serf maintains cluster membership by using an efficient, lightweight gossip protocol to communicate between the service’s nodes.
+Unlike service registry projects like ZooKeeper and Consul, Serf doesn't have a central-registry architectural style.